kaankutan/turkish-all-countries-and-cities/README.md

-# Turkey-all-countries-and-cities
+# Turkish-all-countries-and-cities
-Turkey all countries and city names.
+Turkish all countries and city names.

 ```
 {